Is your website design driving your calls to your competitors?

 - If your rankings in Google are excellent from SEO, but your website is bad for phone calls, don’t turn off your water damage SEO, fix the website.
 If you turn off your website’s SEO and then fix the site, you’ve just killed the earlier relay race leg and you have to fix it again (still no phone calls).

 - DO NOT change your website when you get bored of it or let a new marketing person change it because they think it’s a good idea.
 ONLY change it if it ISN’T getting calls.
 If it’s working, leave it alone.

 - Look like your customer.
 Don’t design a $25,000 website showing mansions and looking like you cost a fortune when you’re located in middle-class, blue-collar suburbs.
 They won’t call you.

 - Do not change bunch of things on your website at once.
 Change one thing at a time.
-Then you’ll be able to find exactly what was killing your calls.
 Otherwise you won’t know exactly what the problem was and may change something else that kills your phone calls, inadvertently.

 - Do not let internet marketing generalists work on your water damage site.
 This is a very specialized market and it is fickle and you’ll waste at least 3-6 months of your time and money on someone who doesn’t know what they are doing or “educating them” on your dime.

 - DO NOT “do what everyone else is doing out there”.
 Trust me.
-I’ve worked with hundred of water damage companies on this planet.
-Just because your competitors are doing it doesn’t mean it’s working unless you can prove it out.
+I’ve worked with over a thousand water damage companies on this planet.
+Just because your competitors are doing it, doesn’t mean it’s working.

 Persist through the really race cycle I showed you above.
 Be expert at each step.
-Persist through each one.
-Don’t get lazy or sloppy.
+Don’t get sloppy.
 I know how much money my clients make on this, when it works well.
 It’s well worth your time and Gross Revenues to do so.

 If you need us, please contact us, we can help.